 Nigel worked with Beck for the first time in 1998 on the album Mutations.
 He also worked with Beck on this album and The Information from 2006.

-Created a 1999, this album turned out to be Pavement's last.
+Created in 1999, this album turned out to be Pavement's last.
 Containing a more experimental, psychedelic style than their earlier work, Stephen Malkmus was unhappy with the finished product.

 For this album, Paul wanted to work with longtime Beatles producer George Martin.
 Unfortunately, in the late 90s, George had developed deafness in one ear, so George recommended that Paul work with Nigel Godrich.